MarcPoirier-SoftwareDev/MLOP3_census_income_classification/README.md

 be found in **api_request.py**

 Screenshot showing thee browser receiving the content of the GET implementes on the root domain

 <img src="./screenshots/live_GET.PNG">

-Screenshot showing the results of a script that POSTS to the API using the requests module and returns both the result of model inference and the status code
+Screenshot showing the results of a script that POSTS to the API using the requests module and returns both the result of model inference and the status code.

 <img src="./screenshots/Live_POST.PNG">